 - 1 As required by the Trade Union and Labour Relations (Consolidation)Act 1992 as amended the procedures set out in these bye-laws shall apply to elections of the Association's General Secretary. - 2 Save as expressly provided in the Rules or in these bye-laws it shall be for Executive to determine the arrangements for such elections.

 Timing of elections

-3 Save when Rule 17.2 shall apply the election of General Secretary shall take place not less than every fifth year and as otherwise required by law.
+3 The election of General Secretary shall take place not less than every fifth year unless otherwise required by law.

 Initial steps